Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Fraternal or Sororal OrganizationsMilitaryWar, World I. A significant historical year for this entry is 1922.

 Location.
 38° 53.515′ N, 77° 0.35′ W. Marker is in Northeast Washington in Washington, District of Columbia.
 It is in Capitol Hill.
-Marker is on 1st Street Northeast (Alternate U.S. 1) south of Constitution Avenue Northeast, on the right when traveling north.
+It is on 1st Street Northeast (Alternate U.S. 1) south of Constitution Avenue Northeast, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 100 Constitution Avenue Northeast, Washington DC 20002, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named The Minuteman Memorial Building (here, next to this marker); The Old Brick Capitol (about 400 feet away, measured in a direct line); United States Capitol
+At least 8 other markers are within walking distance of this marker: A different marker also named The Minuteman Memorial Building (here, next to this marker); The Old Brick Capitol (about 400 feet away, measured in a direct line); United States Capitol

 Paid Advertisement